The Little Prince and the Labyrinth of Exoplanets

 Geometer:

-“Tropical geometry lets us understand exoplanets not just as dots in the sky, but as a network of polytopes, a scaffolding of possibilities.
-We see patterns we never noticed before—like noticing invisible threads between stars.”
+“Tropical geometry allows us to understand exoplanets not just as dots in the sky, but as a network of polytopes, a scaffolding of possibilities.
+We can see patterns that we had never noticed before, as if we could trace invisible threads between the stars.”

 Touched by this notion of hidden connections, the Little Prince left, carrying the image of polytopes in his mind like a puzzle waiting to be solved.
-He next arrived at a planet of labyrinthine pathways—a tangle of passages that spiralled inward.
-Wandering the silent corridors, he found a logician perched on a platform of marble steps.
+He next arrived at a planet of labyrinthine pathways, which appeared as a tangle of passages spiraling inward.
+While wandering the silent corridors, he noticed a logician perched on a marble staircase.

 Logician: